harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 #### Create contest

-Then create different contest for each course part
+Then create different contest for each course part.
 We take as coursename 'ads2324', but you can use any coursename here.

     click on 'DOMjudge' in top right corner, to get 'DOMjudge Jury interface' click on 'Contests'